Anupamkr-1302/task5/README.md

 ---

 ## 📜 License
-This project is for educational purposes as part of Task 5 DevOps/Kubernetes training.
+This project is for educational purposes as part of Task 5 DevOps Elevate Labs Internship Programme.